DavidOKeefe/ruby_exercises/study_notes.md

     - Check if all elements in array are Fixnum
     - Find non-duplicate values in an Array
     - Hiring Programmers - Boolean Expressions

+07/14/2015
+  - Eloquent Ruby chapters 10,11, and 12
+  - Codeschool HTML and CSS Front End Foundations.
+Lessons 1 and 2